sinusphi/venvipy/README.md

 These are the main features:
 - Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
-- Clone the set of pre-installed packages from a requirements file
 - Install and update Pip with one click
+- Clone an environment from a requirements file
 - Search and install packages from [PyPI (Python Package Index)](https://pypi.org/)
-- Generate a requirements file from any existing virtual environment
+- Generate a requirements file from any existing environment
-- List detailed information about an environment
+- List detailed information about installed packages and dependencies

 ### **Prerequisits**

->Currently _VenviPy_ is designed to work on Linux OS only (maybe a port to `'win32'` could come somtime in the future)
+>Currently _VenviPy_ is designed to work on Linux OS only (maybe a Windows port could come somtime in the future)

-**Optional** : If you want to use your operating system's Python (3.3+) to create or modify evironments from within _VenviPy_ you'll need the `python3-pip` package to be installed on your system, because in this case the operating system's Pip will be used to perform commands inside a specific environment.
+If you want to run _VenviPy_ using your operating system's Python (3.3+) make sure the packages `python3-venv` and `python3-pip` are installed, because in this case the operating system's venv and pip will be used to perform commands inside a specific environment.

-But this isn't really necessary, instead simply run _VenviPy_ itself in a virtual einvironment.

 ### Installation

-Create a virtual environment.
-From a terminal run:
+The recommended way is to run _VenviPy_ from a virtual environment.
+Open a terminal and run:
 ```
 $ python3 -m venv [your_env_name]
 ```